hideakitai/ESP32SPISlave/README.md

 size_t numBytesReceived();
 /// @brief return all results of the completed transactions (received bytes) std::vector<size_t> numBytesReceivedAll();
+/// @brief check if the queued transactions are completed and all results are handled bool hasTransactionsCompletedAndAllResultsHandled();
+/// @brief check if the queued transactions are completed bool hasTransactionsCompletedAndAllResultsReady(size_t num_queued);

 // ===== Main Configurations =====
 // set these optional parameters before begin() if you want